ansys/pyedb/doc/source/configuration/configuration_api_guide.rst

 Configuration API guide and complete example
 ============================================

-The :mod:`pyedb.configuration.cfg_api` package provides a Python-first way to build the same configuration payload described in :doc:`file_architecture`.
+The :mod:`pyedb.configuration` package provides a Python-first way to build the same configuration payload described in :doc:`file_architecture`.
 Instead of manually authoring JSON, you populate an ``EdbConfigBuilder`` and then pass it directly